googleapis/google-cloud-go/internal/carver/cmd/_README.md.txt

 ## Stability

-The stability of this module is indicated by semver.
-That said, some stable modules will include unstable packages in them.
-You can identify if a package is unstable if the import path includes alpha or beta and/or if it is noted in the package documentation.
+The stability of this module is indicated by SemVer.

+However, a `v1+` module may have breaking changes in two scenarios:

+* Packages with `alpha` or `beta` in the import path
+* The GoDoc has an explicit stability disclaimer (for example, for an experimental feature).

 ## Go Version Support